schorschii/OCO-Server/docs/Computers.md

 When using the satellite WOL technology, the OCO server connects to another server via SSH which is located in the foreign network and then executes the `wakeonlan` command.
 Please make sure that the remote server can be accessed with the defined SSH key and that `wakeonlan` is installed.
 Please read the instructions in the `conf.example.php` file for example configurations.

 ## Remote (Screen) Access
 OCO does not contain a remote access solution as found in some commercial client management systems.
 OCO doesn't want to reinvent the wheel.
-Please use a VNC server/client for this and alos have a look at the section "Computer Commands" in [WebApplication.md](WebApplication.md).
+Please use a VNC server/client for this and also have a look at the section "Computer Commands" in [WebApplication.md](WebApplication.md).